tonymullen/ProMERNStackBook/README.md

 * The issue repeats a few times more in this chapter.
 Be aware that any appearance of a print-typograpic style open double quote character should be an empty string.

+* On page 306, the text reads "Next we'll connect the API to its resolver within `issue.js` in the API handler."
+The resolver can be found in thee file `api_handler.js` as indicated in the caption for Listing 10-22.

 ## Chapter 9

 In this chapter we set up routing for a single page application using React's router component.
 In particular we implement a description display that will be shown when an individual issue is selected.